tuist/tuist/docs/docs/guide/project/cost-of-convenience.md

 # The cost of convenience

-Before continuing, let's take a moment to consider the cost of convenience in [Xcode](https://developer.apple.com/xcode).

 Designing a code editor that the spectrum **from small to large-scale projects can use** is a challenging task.
 Many tools approach the problem by layering their solution and providing extensibility.
 The bottom-most layer is very low-level and close to the underlying build system, and the top-most layer is a high-level abstraction that's convenient to use but less flexible.
 By doing so, they make the simple things easy, and everything else possible.